Overlearning – a student continues learning beyond the point of competence (often to ensure that the final assessment is easily passed).

 Overlearning is the strategy of learning more than what is required to complete a given task.
 The purpose of overlearning is to make the task seem ridiculously easy to ensure it is completed to a high standard with no stress.
 Overlearning can be thought of as ‘learning by overkill’.
 In other words, learning to a higher standard than is necessary.
 For example, a student wants to ace their spelling test which has 10 words.
 Knowing about overlearning, she doesn’t just memorise each word, but also learns about the origins of each word.
 This is time consuming, but it makes the spelling test a walk in the park – no more difficult than brushing your teeth.
 Similarly, a teacher wanting to learn about teaching strategies might not simply read 1 book – they may read 10 books, watch videos, attend lectures (and maybe even write their own book).

 Overlearning is not just useful for entire courses or larger topics such as teaching strategies.
 Overlearning is an effective tool for students who can overlearn selected topics within a course.
 A student might enrol in a course that has 6 topics.
-Two topics are easy, two are medium difficulty and two are very difficult.
-To master the course content and receive top grades, the student chooses to overlearn the two most difficult topics – the rest are easy in comparison and don’t need additional attention.
-Here is another way overlearning can be used: a student studying for an exam might choose to concentrate on one of three aspects of the exam.
-This allows them to easily complete that section to a near perfect standard and thus all but guaranteeing a reasonable score.
-That section now ‘in the bag’ they can spend more mental energy (cognitive load) on the two remaining aspects.
+2 topics are easy, 2 are medium difficulty and 2 are very difficult.
+To master the course content and receive top grades, the student chooses to overlearn the 2 most difficult topics – the rest are easy in comparison and don’t need additional attention.
+Here is another way overlearning can be used: a student studying for an exam might choose to concentrate on 1 of 3 aspects of the exam.
+This allows them to easily complete that section to a near perfect standard and thus all but guarantee a reasonable score.
+That section now ‘in the bag’, they can spend more mental energy (cognitive load) on the 2 remaining aspects.